PaymentSuite/paymentsuite/Resources/docs/installation.md

 ## Payment Event Listener

 You can create Event listener to subscribe to Payment process events.

+In fact, this will be the way to manage your cart and your order in every payment stage.